kiuchikeisuke/Android-Studio-CleanArchitecture-template-forKotlin/README.md

 This template will add ComponentClass, ContractClass, ModuleClass, PresenterClass and ServiceClass.

-And then, please see ActivityClass.
+And then, please see ServiceClass.
 The following notice is written there.
 ```
 /* FIXME 1st:MUST add below method to RootComponent */
 // fun newMainComponent(module: MainModule): MainComponent